-The indirect tax, known as GST, or goods and service tax, is imposed on the provision of products and services in India.
-On July 1, 2017, it went into effect and replaced a number of indirect taxes, including the VAT, CST, excise tax, and service tax.
-The introduction of GST in India aims to increase tax transparency, remove the cascading impact of taxes, and simplify the taxing structure.
+The indirect tax, known as GST, or goods and services tax, is imposed on the provision of products and services in India.
+On July 1, 2017, it took effect and replaced several indirect taxes, including VAT, CST, excise tax, and service tax.
+The introduction of GST in India aims to enhance tax transparency, eliminate the cascading impact of taxes, and simplify the tax structure.
 Moreover, it planned to facilitate trade and expand the Indian economy by establishing a single market for products and services across the whole nation.

-The introduction of GST in India was initially suggested in 2000.
+The introduction of the Goods and Services Tax (GST) in India was initially proposed in 2000.
 It was viewed as a means to streamline the tax code, lessen tax evasion, and foster economic expansion.
 The GST was ultimately enacted in India in 2017 after nearly two decades of debate.
 A single tax system took the place of a convoluted system of indirect taxes that differed between states.
-Being a destination-based tax, the GST is gathered at the point of final purchase.
-India’s tax structure underwent a huge transformation with the introduction of GST, which has had a big effect on the economy and business sector.
+Being a destination-based tax, the GST is collected at the point of final purchase.
+India’s tax structure underwent a significant transformation with the introduction of GST, which has had a substantial impact on the economy and business sector.

-CGST (Central Goods and Services Tax), SGST (State Goods and Services Tax), and IGST (Integrated Goods and Services Tax). are the three subcategories of the GST system in India The GST Council, made up of members from the Central and State governments, makes decisions about various relevant matters, including the Goods and service tax.
+CGST (Central Goods and Services Tax), SGST (State Goods and Services Tax), and IGST (Integrated Goods and Services Tax).
+There are three subcategories of the GST system in India.
+The GST Council, made up of members from the Central and State governments, makes decisions about various relevant matters, including the Goods and Services Tax.

 The Brief History of GST Implementation in India

 The Goods and Services Tax, or GST, has roots in India’s initial proposal of a comprehensive indirect tax system in the 1980s.
-Yet the government didn’t start taking the implementation of GST in India seriously until the 2000s.
+Yet, the government didn’t take the implementation of GST in India seriously until the 2000s.

 A committee was established in 2000 by the Atal Bihari Vajpayee administration to investigate the potential of introducing GST.
 West Bengal’s Finance Minister Asim Dasgupta served as the committee’s chairman.
 The committee’s report, which advocated the introduction of GST in India, was delivered in 2004.

-To prepare for the implementation of GST in India, the UPA administration, which was led by Congress, submitted the Constitution Amendment Bill in Parliament in 2006.
-Unfortunately, due to resistance from a number of states and political groups, the law was unable to be enacted.
+To prepare for the implementation of GST in India, the UPA administration, led by the Congress, submitted the Constitution Amendment Bill to Parliament in 2006.
+Unfortunately, due to resistance from several states and political groups, the law was unable to be enacted.

 The GST wasn’t implemented until the Bharatiya Janata Party (BJP), led by Prime Minister Narendra Modi, took office in 2014.
 The Constitution (One Hundred and First Amendment) Act, approved by the Parliament in 2016, altered the Constitution to include GST.